San Elizario, Texas

 San Elizario is a city in El Paso County, Texas, United States.
-Its population was 13,603 at the 2010 census.
+Its population was 10,116 at the 2020 census.
 It is part of the El Paso metropolitan statistical area.
 It lies on the Rio Grande, which forms the border between the United States and Mexico.
 The city of Socorro adjoins it on the west and the town of Clint lies to the north.

 History

 La Toma: The Official Act of Possession

-In 1598, Don Juan de Oñate, a Spanish nobleman and conquistador born in Zacatecas, Mexico, led a group of 539 colonists and 7,000 head of livestock (including horses, oxen, and cattle) from southern Chihuahua to settle the province of New Mexico.
+In 1598, Juan de Oñate, a Spanish nobleman and conquistador born in Zacatecas, Mexico, led a group of 539 colonists and 7,000 head of livestock (including horses, oxen, and cattle) from southern Chihuahua to settle the province of New Mexico.
 The caravan traveled a northeasterly route for weeks across the desert until it reached the banks of the Rio Grande in the San Elizario area.
 A mass was held, a blessing of the standard and a celebration.
 Oñate performed the ceremony of La Toma ("Taking Possession"), in which he claimed the new province for King Philip II of Spain.
 This is considered to be the "Birth of the American Southwest".